zookzook/elixir-mongodb-driver/README.md

 - support for derived values

 When using the MongoDB driver only maps and keyword lists are used to represent documents.
-If you would prefer to use structs instead of the maps to give the document a stronger meaning or to emphasize its importance, you have to create a `defstruct` and fill it from the map manually:
+If you prefer to use structs instead of the maps to give the document a stronger meaning or to emphasize its importance, you have to create a `defstruct` and fill it from the map manually:

 ```elixir